-4.4.2 Plant Species of Conservation Concern
+4.4.2 Plant species of conservation concern

 Species of conservation concern include species of plants that are protected under The Endangered Species and Ecosystems Act (MESEA) in Manitoba, the federal Species at Risk Act (SARA), The Committee on the Status of Endangered Wildlife in Canada (COSEWIC), or are listed by the Manitoba Conservation Data Centre (MBCDC) as plants that are very rare to uncommon.
 These species generally exist in low numbers, play a role in helping to preserve species diversity, and/or have limited distributions.
+New Jersey Tea (Ceanothus herbaceus), the obligate plant species for the Mottled duskywing butterfly (Erynnis martialis), is included in surveys of plant species of conservation concern.

-As described in Chapter 10 of the EIS, two historical locations for plant species of conservation concern were previously known to occur along the Project Development Area (PDA); seven were known to occur along the LAA and 62 along the Regional Assessment Area (RAA) (MBCDC records).
+As described in Chapter 10 of the EIS (NEB Ex.
+A81182-18), two historical locations for plant species of conservation concern were previously known to occur along the Project Development Area (PDA); seven were known to occur along the LAA and 62 along the Regional Assessment Area (RAA) (MBCDC records).
 No historical occurrences of protected plants are known to occur within the Project PDA or LAA.
 Protected species have historical occurrences within the RAA.

 Field assessments in 2014 identified three species of conservation concern in the PDA at eight locations.
 None of these species are listed under MESEA, SARA or COSEWIC.
-Pre-construction field assessments will help identify any other locations where species of conservation concern may exist and prescribe appropriate mitigation measures.
+Pre-construction field assessments in 2017 helped identify 37 other locations where species of conservation concern exist and prescribed appropriate mitigation measures.
 Construction activities can potentially negatively affect plant species of conservation concern through the use of heavy equipment (crushing plants) and from clearing and grubbing (removal of roots) of vegetation.
 Herbicide use during maintenance activities can also negatively affect desirable species.
-To validate EIS predictions, verify implementation of mitigation measures, and to allow for adaptive management, pre-construction and post-construction monitoring will identify any impact to vegetation species of conservation concern.
+To validate EIS predictions, verify implementation of mitigation measures, and to allow for adaptive management, pre-construction, construction and post-construction monitoring will identify any impact to vegetation species of conservation concern.